EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/tools.rst

 ============

 The Scatter Plot allows to plot two raster bands or vector fields against each other.
+The visualization of both, denstity and scatter is supported.

 ..  youtube:: bMfklHoEqJc
     :width: 100%